 The Quick Detachment System

 Perhaps the most straightforward yet significant feature of our AeroCrank, the quick detachment system allows a user to do exactly as its label implies: remove the crank.
 Built compactly, sturdily, and weighing less than a pound (15.8oz to be exat with the sled), the AeroCrank is equipped with a wedge dimple lock system to ensure that your crank will only be moved when you want it to.
 (Which is whenever you want to switch between your crossbows, of course!
 The only thing you need to do is purchase another mounting wedge.)
-To mount an AeroCrank onto a open framed Scorpyd stock, here is link for the Template/Manual in pdf format.

 The AeroCrank Sled with Width Adjustment (US Patent #10,386.152)